Gurney's sugarbird: Vocalizations

 The song for this species consists of three or four ascending notes, with the final note repeated several times.
 A "song-spell", songs repeated for an extended period of time, can last up to four minutes.
 Multiple song-spells strung together and separated by short pauses are called full song periods, and these can last for 20 minutes.

 Gurney's sugarbird calls are short, and characterized by a single note, often described as a "chit" sound.
 The call is more low-pitched than the song, and can be compounded into a "chit-chit-chit" sequence.
 The call is mostly used when approaching the nest, or as a indicator of well-being once a partner returns to the nest with food, for example.
 When defending the nest or territory from other birds, Gurney's sugarbird will make a "cloth-ripping" sound.

 Diet

-Gurney's sugarbirds are specialized nectarivores and insectivores feeding on sugarbush species, mainly silver sugarbush, as well as common sugarbush and Aloe in suburban areas.
-The long, decurved bill is well-adapted to siphon nectar from sugarbush flower heads.
+Gurney's sugarbirds are specialized nectarivores and insectivores feeding on Protea species, mainly Protea roupelliae, as well as Protea afra and Aloe in suburban areas.
+The long, decurved bill is well-adapted to siphon nectar from Protea flower heads.
 These birds forage for insects and nectar within their defended territory.
-Insects are usually found hiding within the silver sugarbush flowers, or caught mid-flight.
+Insects are usually found hiding within the Protea roupelliae flowers, or caught mid-flight.
 Main prey orders include Hymenoptera (wasps, bees, sawflies and ants), Coleoptera (beetles), and Hemiptera (true bugs).
 Adults tend to feed mainly on nectar, and during the breeding season small insects are the main prey items fed to chicks.